Miraz-dev/RestaurantManagementClient-a11/README.md

 - Website has search functionality

 - Pagination is used to show all the food data.
 Each page has maximum of 9 data.

+- Helmet Package is used to show title on the browsers tab.

+- Daisy UI's spinnner is added when data is in loading state.